cslarsen/stack-machine/README.md

 semicolons.

 Well, except --- there really is no multiplication instruction.
 But it's fairly easy to create one.
-I've actually bothered to create one from you and put it into the `core` library.
-It's called `mul`, from `tests/core.src`:
+I've actually bothered to create one for you and put it into the `core` library.
+It's called `mul` / `*`, from `tests/core.src`:

     mul:            ; ( a b -- (a*b) )